Model-Free Neural Filtering: A Comparison with Classical Filters in Nonlinear Systems: Results

 \section{Results}

-We evaluate neural network models and classical filters across five nonlinear dynamical scenarios using the metrics described in Section~\ref{sec:metrics}.
-Results are reported over multiple independently generated datasets and random initializations, and summarized using the median across runs with interquartile ranges unless otherwise noted.
+We evaluate neural estimators and classical filters across the five scenarios using the metrics in Section~\ref{sec:methodology}.
+Unless noted otherwise, results are summarized over independent datasets and random initializations using medians with interquartile ranges.
+Detailed per-scenario metrics appear in Appendix Tables~\ref{tab:ballistic_reentry_extended}--\ref{tab:planar_quadrotor_extended}.